Heredia, Costa Rica

 - You will see a tentative list of courses that may be offered during the year.

 *Please note that UNA’s online course listings are not often comprehensive.
 If a particular department or course you are looking for is not listed, contact your IFSA Enrollment Counselor for assistance.

 If course descriptions or syllabi are not available online, contact your IFSA Enrollment Counselor.
 Provide the following information in your request, and keep in mind this may take up to a month to obtain.

 - Course number (if available)

-- You may only take 1 course from Estudios Generales and 1 course from Escuela de Arte.
+- You may only take one course from Estudios Generales and one course from Escuela de Arte.

 - Licenciatura-level courses, such as those located in Estudios Latinoamericanos (IDELA), are only available to students with an extremely high level of Spanish and currently hold senior status at their U.S. institution.

 - The Escuela de Literatura may limit enrollment in literature courses to students with very good command of the language, have received high grades in previous Spanish courses, and who place into a higher level of Spanish during orientation.

 - Nivel 1 corresponds with first-year courses; Nivel 2 corresponds to second-year courses, etc.

 - I Ciclo (primer ciclo) is a U.S. spring semester (January to July); II Ciclo (segundo ciclo) is a U.S. fall semester (July to December)